Thomas Parran (surgeon general): Involvement with unethical experimentation

 In June 2018, the University of Pittsburgh announced that it would remove Parran's name from the campus building that houses the Graduate School of Public Health due to his involvement in the infamous Tuskegee Syphilis Study which has a legacy of unethical experimentation.
-The Tuskegee Syphilis Study took place during his tenure while serving as U.S. Surgeon General from 1936 to 1948, and involved experimentation on African-American adults, children, and people with disabilities without their knowledge or consent.
+The Tuskegee Syphilis Study took place from 1932-1972 and occurred during Parren's time as surgeon general from 1936-1948.The experiment began in 1932 under surgeon general Hugh S. Cumming.
+In total, 8 different surgeon general's held office while the experiment continued until 1972.
+Thomas Parren was in office the longest serving 12 years as surgeon general.
+It involved experimentation on African-American adults, children, and people with disabilities without their knowledge or consent.
 Information about the study and life-sustaining treatment was withheld from 399 Black men with syphilis so researchers could observe the progress of the disease.
 Over the course of the 40-year study, 28 men died from syphilis, 40 spouses were infected, and 19 children were born with a congenital form of the disease.

 An official committee at the University of Pittsburgh reported the following on Parran, who was a founder of the University's Graduate School of Public Health: “Dr. Parran’s role, and the extent of his influence in approving, funding, and providing oversight of the Tuskegee and Guatemalan studies, is not entirely clear.
 Based upon the evidence available today, it might not be possible to determine with certainty Dr. Parran’s level of knowledge and involvement in the studies.”

 In a 1947 letter to John Charles Cutler (the lead researcher of the Guatemala STD studies) Parran is quoted as having said "You know, we couldn’t do such an experiment in this country,” which would suggest he was aware of some of the ethical issues in the study.